-- Check the Enable box for IPsec. - In the Peer Address field, select the Dynamic option.
-Note: When VPN connects to a peer with dynamic IP address, the PG59XX acts as a responder and passively accepts the connection initiated by the remote gateway. - The remaining settings are the same as the host-to-host with static peer scenario described above.
+- Check the Enable box for IPsec. - If you need to enable NAT Traversal option, check the Enable box for this option. - In the Peer Address field, select the Dynamic option.
+Note: When VPN connects to a peer with dynamic IP address, the SE59XX acts as a responder and passively accepts the connection initiated by the remote gateway. - The remaining settings are the same as the host-to-host with static peer scenario described above.